 Yoga And Essential Oils – How To Use Them In The Classroom

-Before using essential oils, it is important to consider any safety precautions.
+Before using essential oils, keep in mind essential safety precautions.
 These are described in greater detail below.

-In addition, it is generally a good idea to seek permission for the use of essential oils in the classroom.
+In addition, it is advisable to seek permission for the use of essential oils in the classroom.
 In all likelihood, students will absolutely love it, but it’s best to be on the safe side.

-Every individual is different in her/his response to essential oils.
-Because they do have demonstrated effects on the body, mood and mind, essential oils should be used carefully and with appropriate guidance.
-They should always be diluted in a carrier oil or water for use, and not applied directly to the skin.
+Every individual is different in response to essential oils.
+As a result, essential oils should be used carefully and with appropriate guidance.
+Importantly, they should always be diluted in a carrier oil or water for use, and not applied directly to the skin.
 Similarly, it is not advised that they are taken orally unless specifically guided by a qualified practitioner.

-Particular caution is advised around pregnant women, children, as well as pets.
-In these instances, essential oils should only be used with appropriate guidance from a qualified practitioner.
+In addition, essential oils need to be used with caution around pregnant women, children, as well as pets.
+In these instances, it is advisable to consult with a qualified practitioner.

-Overall, it is best to only buy high-quality, therapeutic-grade oils without artificial ingredients or chemical residues from a reputable company.
-Organically sourced essential oils are preferable.
+Overall, it is best to only buy high-quality, high-grade oils without artificial ingredients from a reputable company.
+Organically sourced essential oils are always preferable.